saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_3/LAB_03_Event Hub.md

       - **numberOfEvents**:    10 (you can choose more, but they will take longer to send to the Event Hub)

-If you recieve a series if **401 Unauthorised errors** from the script check the clock on the machine you have executed the code, if using the godeploy machine it should be set to UTC.
+If you recieve a series if **401 Unauthorised errors** from the script check the clock on the machine you have executed the code, if using a virtual machine it should be set to UTC.
 If you have corrected the time you will need to restart the PowerShell shell and re-run the code.

 **Note**: This will send a series of events to the Event Hub with randomised data